 On This Page:

-Instructors and teaching assistants can use the Attendance activity to record student attendance.
-Each mark (e.g., Present, Late, Excused, Absent) is assigned a point value, and the aggregate score for each student appears in a single column in the Moodle gradebook.
+Instructors and TAs can use the Attendance activity to record student attendance.
+Each mark is customized (e.g., Present, Late, Excused, Absent) and is assigned a point value.
+The aggregate score for each student appears in a single column in the Moodle gradebook.
 Students can also view their own attendance record and any instructor comments in the Attendance activity itself.

 You can add more than one Attendance activity to a Moodle course, which offers you the opportunity to use the module creatively.
 For example, you could use the activity to track participation in any regularly repeating activity for which students will receive a single grade, such as weekly journal entries that will be graded only on overall participation.

 Note: Attendance activities can be set to drop a specified number of the lowest-graded sessions to be excluded from the overall attendance grade for each student.
 See Part Two: Change Status Sets (below).

 - On your course page, click Turn editing on (green pencil icon , top right ).
 Editing icons and links will appear.